sandraelekes/GMIT-ps/README.md

     Write a program that outputs whether or not today is a weekday.

 For this program it is neccessary to import *datetime* module so we can manipulete date and time.

 Even though the Programming and scripting [video](https://web.microsoftstream.com/video/77f26693-82ed-4006-8c22-c61d37e2f77f) gave the initial idea, a little bit of research on [Python documentation](https://docs.python.org/3/library/datetime.html#datetime.datetime.now) helped to crack the code.\
-There I found out that by implementing *date.weekday()*, where Monday is 0 and Sunday is 6, I can easily check, with the help of *if* statement, whether today is weekday or weekend.
+There it was found that by implementing *date.weekday()*, where Monday is 0 and Sunday is 6, it can easily be checked, with the help of *if* statement, whether today is weekday or weekend.

 It's important to run the program on both the weekday and weekend to get a correct result.

 <details>
            <summary>User point of view</summary>
            <p>

 User call of the program is :

 ```